saqib1707/saqib1707.github.io/index.md

 </div>
 <div>
 	<p>Hey there!
 I am a second year Masters student at <a href="https://jacobsschool.ucsd.edu/">UC San Diego</a>.
 I am a student researcher at the <a href="https://contextualrobotics.ucsd.edu/">Contextual Robotics Institute's</a> <a href="http://erl.ucsd.edu/">Existential Robotics Lab</a> working under the supervision of <a href="https://natanaso.github.io/">Prof. Nikolay Atanasov</a>.
 Previously, I was an assistant researcher in the Intelligent Vision Research Dept. at <a href="https://www.hitachi.com/rd/index.html">Hitachi R&D Japan</a>, advised by <a href="https://jp.linkedin.com/in/katsuyuki-nakamura-19b9bb88">Dr. Katsuyuki Nakamura</a> and Mr. Takumi Nito.
 My current research focus includes machine learning, reinforcement learning, computer vision, robotics.</p>
-	<p>Prior to this, I graduated from <a href="https://www.iitb.ac.in/">IIT Bombay</a>, earning B.Tech in Electrical Engineering + Minor in Computer Science, and received Undergraduate Research Award 2019.
-I have also interned at <a href="https://research.samsung.com/sri-b">Samsung Research Institute</a> (Summer 2018). </p>
+	<p>Prior to this, I graduated from <a href="https://www.iitb.ac.in/">IIT Bombay</a>, earning B.Tech in Electrical Engineering with Minor in Computer Science, and received Undergraduate Research Award 2019.
+I have also interned at <a href="https://research.samsung.com/sri-b">Samsung R&D Institute</a> (Summer 2018). </p>
 	<p><b>Email ID</b>: <a href="mailto: sazim@ucsd.edu">sazim@ucsd.edu</a></p>
-	<p><b>I am actively looking for internship/full-time positions in industry.
+	<p><b>I am actively looking for internship / full-time positions in industry.
 If you think I may be a good fit, feel free to reach out to me!</b></p>
 </div>

 <!-- <table style="width:100%;border:0px;border-spacing:0px;border-collapse:separate;margin-right:auto;margin-left:auto">